Global existence for non-homogeneous incompressible inviscid fluids in presence of Ekman pumping: Toolbox

 For any $(s_1,p_1,r_1)$ and $(s_2,p_2,r_2)$ in $\R\times[1,+\infty]^2$ such that $s_1+s_2>0$, $1/p:=1/p_1+1/p_2\leq1$ and~$1/r:=1/r_1+1/r_2\leq1$, the remainder operator $\mathcal{R}$ maps continuously~$B^{s_1}_{p_1,r_1}\times B^{s_2}_{p_2,r_2}$ into~$B^{s_1+s_2}_{p,r}$.
 In the case $s_1+s_2=0$, if in addition $r=1$, the operator $\mathcal{R}$ is continuous from $B^{s_1}_{p_1,r_1}\times B^{s_2}_{p_2,r_2}$ with values in $B^{0}_{p,\infty}$. \end{prop}

-The consequence of this proposition is that, when $s>0$, the spaces $B^s_{p,r}\cap L^\infty$ are Banach algebras; in particular, $B^s_{p,r}$ is a Banach algebra as long as condition \eqref{eq:AnnLInfty} holds with $s > 0$.
+The consequence of this proposition is that, when $s>0$, the product acts continuously on the spaces $B^s_{p,r}\cap L^\infty$; in particular, the product is continuous from the space $B^s_{p,r}\times B^s_{p,r}$ into $B^s_{p,r}$ as long as condition \eqref{eq:AnnLInfty} holds with $s > 0$.
 Moreover, in that case, we have the so-called \emph{tame estimates}.

 \begin{cor} Let $(s,p, r)\in\R\times[1,+\infty]^2$ be such that that $s > 0$.
 Then, for any $f$ and $g$ belonging to $L^\infty\cap B^s_{p,r}$, the product $fg$ also belongs to that space and we have

 \end{cor}